william-redman/Identifying_Equivalent_Training_Dynamics/README.md

 This folder provides code for studying the training dynamics of FCNs, trained on MNIST, for varying widths.
 Run ```FCN_MNIST_main.py``` to generate your own training trajectories.
 Vary the parameter *h* to manipulate the width of the FCN.
 The weight trajectories will get saved into the **Results** folder.
 Run ```FCN_plotting_results.py``` to generate plots analogous to Fig. 3 of the paper.
 For completeness, we have also included the Koopman eigenvalues from our own analysis.
 Running ```FCN_plotting_wasserstein_distance.py``` will replicate the Fig. 3D-F. See the **Figures** folder for our saved figures.

 ## Transformer grokking
 This folder provides code for studying the training dynamics of Transformers, trained on modular arithmetic, that do and do not grok.
+Run ```mod_addition.py``` and ```constrained_mod_addition.py``` to generate your own training trajectories for Transformers that do and do not grok (respectively).
+Note that these scripts were modified from the repo associated with the paper "Omnigrok: Grokking Beyond the Data" (https://github.com/KindXiaoming/Omnigrok/tree/main).
+The weight trajectories will get saved into the **Experiments** folder.
+Run ```Transformer_plotting_results.py``` to generate plots analogous to Fig. 5C, D. See the **Figures** folder for our saved figures.

+##
 <img src="https://github.com/william-redman/Identifying_Equivalent_Training_Dynamics/blob/main/Koopman_schematic_overview.jpg" alt="Alt Text" height = "302" width = "600">